treshugart/grunt-ghoul/README.md

 # grunt-ghoul

-Ghoul integrates with existing in-browser test runners provided by the popular frameworks such as QUnit and Mocha, works asynchronously out of the box and stays out of your way.
+Ghoul integrates with existing in-browser test runners provided by popular frameworks such as QUnit and Mocha, works asynchronously out of the box and stays out of your way.

 ## Getting Started